Why Does My Thrush Keep Coming Back? Causes of Recurrent Thrush Explained

 In most cases, uncomplicated vulvovaginal candidiasis is not considered a sexually transmitted infection, and routine treatment of sexual partners is generally not recommended.

-However, individual circumstances vary and should be discussed with your healthcare clinician.
+However, every situation is different and individual circumstances should be discussed with your healthcare clinician.

 Can the Vaginal Microbiome Influence Thrush?

-The vagina contains a community of microorganisms, including Lactobacillus species, which contribute to maintaining the vaginal environment.
+The vagina contains a diverse community of microorganisms, including Lactobacillus species, which contribute to maintaining a healthy vaginal environment.

 When Should You Seek Further Assessment?